opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

     }
     ```

-3. Name the policy, such as  `SSM-OSMigrationBootstrapAccess`, then create the policy by selecting **Create policy**.
+3. Name the policy, for example `SSM-OSMigrationBootstrapAccess`, then create the policy by selecting **Create policy**.

 ---